yifeihu93/smdr/README.md

 Visualizing of the results
 ------------------

-To run a simple example, we can use the example data in `example/test_data.csv`.
-This is a simple 128x128 test dataset with two plateaus of increased prior probability of signal.
-Running SMDR smoothing on this is simple:
+Once you have run the algorithm, you can use the returned dictionary to analyze the results.

 ```python
 import matplotlib.pylab as plt